AlexTech01/Authy-iOS-MiTM/README.md

     -   In the command line, go to the folder where you put the files.
     -   Type `python script.py` and press Enter.

+4.  **Select your authenticator app:**

+    -   The script will display a list of supported apps (Aegis, Google Authenticator, Microsoft Authenticator, 2FA).
+    -   Enter the number corresponding to your desired app.

-4.  **See the URIs:**
+5.  **See the URIs:**

-    -   The script will show you a list of your 2FA codes in a special format.
+    -   The script will show you a list of your 2FA codes in a special format, tailored to your chosen app.

-5.  **Make QR codes (optional):**
+6.  **Make QR codes (optional):**

     -   The script will ask: "Generate QR codes?
 (Y/n):"
     -   Type `Y` and press Enter if you want QR codes.
-    -   The script will create image files (like `GitHub_AhmadMorningstar.png`) with your QR codes.
+    -   The script will create a new folder named "Generated QR Codes into .png" and save the QR code image files (like `GitHub_AhmadMorningstar.png`) inside.

 That's it!

-This script makes it easy to change your 2FA data into QR codes.
+This script now provides more flexibility and organization for your 2FA data conversion.
 I hope it helps!

 > [!NOTE]